Remote Learning Currently in Operation for Every Pupil up to the February Half Term

 Every member of staff is committed to providing the children with a safe and exciting environment where they can make the most of every learning opportunity offered to them.
 Our aim is to provide children with a ‘home from home’ nurturing experience, where we hold onto and value the awe and wonder of childhood, within a framework of high expectation and academic rigour.

-Following the completion of the £1.2 million school expansion project, we are for the first time operating with seven single age group classes from September 2019, for the primary years Reception, 1, 2, 3, 4, 5 and 6.
+Following the completion of the £1.2 million school expansion project, we are operating with seven single age group classes for the primary years Reception, 1, 2, 3, 4, 5 and 6.

-If you wish to enquire about availability of places for this academic year, or Reception spaces for September 2020, please contact the school on 01905-422502 or click on the Admissions under Key Information on the bar above for Worcestershire Admissions.
-Alternatively, why not arrange to come and visit us, meet us and look around?
+If you wish to enquire about availability of places for this academic year, or Reception spaces for September 2021, please contact the school on 01905-422502 or click on the Admissions under Key Information on the bar above for Worcestershire Admissions.
+We will not be holding an open evening but do instead provide visits for prospective parents to meet us and come and look around.

 If you are a parent / carer of a child in our school and would like a free paper copy of any of the information within this website please make a request via our school office.